-Arigi is a tool for managing Syncthing instances in bulk.
+Arigi is a system for managing Syncthing instances in bulk.
 As a layer above the Syncthing API, Arigi provides centralized overview and configuration management of multiple devices.
 Arigi lets you eliminate repetitive manual work, reduce the time to deployment, and increase consistency and efficiency.

 Arigi is available as free for use with up to five devices; managing larger clusters requires a commercial license.